Strength and organization of the Army, Air Force and Navy of the Netherlands in Europe at the time of the German invasion in May 1940.

 Dutch Army divisions in 1940:

 |Machine guns||324 (216 light Lewis M20, 108 heavy Schwarzlose M08/15)|

 |Artillery||? (c.
 32)|

 Dutch Air Force

-In 1937 the Dutch government, alarmed by Germany’s warlike stance, embarked on a programme of limited expansion and re-organization of the Army Air Force.
-The Air Force remained part of the Army but became a semi-independent arm to which was added, in November 1938, anti-aircraft artillery, searchlight sections and air observer corps; and the whole was designated Air Defence Command.
+In 1937 the Dutch government, alarmed by Germany’s warlike stance, embarked on a program of limited expansion and re-organization of the Army Air Force.
+The Air Force remained part of the Army but became a semi-independent arm to which was added, in November 1938, anti-aircraft artillery, searchlight sections and air observer corps; and the whole was designated Air Defense Command.

 In May 1940 the active element of the Army Air Force was divided into two air regiments; the first consisting of four fighter squadrons, one bomber and one reconnaissance squadron, and the second consisting of four reconnaissance wings and two fighter squadrons.

 It was decided to replace the obsolete aircraft then in service (Fokker DVII fighters from World War I and Fokker CL and CV two-seater reconnaissance planes), and orders were sent out for 36 Fokker D.XXI single-seater fighters, 16 Fokker T.V bombers (see picture: D.XXI fighters escorting Fokker T.V heavy bomber), 36 Fokker G.Ia twin-engined fighters, and (from the United States) 18 Douglas DB-8A-3N attack bombers.
 A further 23 Curtiss Hawk 75A single-seat fighters were also ordered but these were not delivered by the invasion.